You should periodically create a backup copy of your website.

 Restoring an Archive created using Akeeba Backup

-This extension is provided FREE by the developer.
+Akeeba Kickstart is provided for free by the developer.